umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

 To use it:

 1. Use `scp` to copy finished jobs to a folder `<glacierntuples>` under in your `$HOME` on `glacier`

+    !!! info
+        This takes a long time, and it's recommeded to do it inside a `tmux` session.

     !!! example
         Say your `gangadir` is at `~/eos/gangadir-workspace/suny/LocalXML`, and you